emerald-dao/2-fungible-token/README.md

 # 📝 Make Edits!

-🔏 You can also check out your smart contract `ExampleNFT.cdc` in `flow/cadence/ExampleNFT.cdc`.
+🔏 You can also check out your smart contract `ExampleToken.cdc` in `flow/cadence/ExampleToken.cdc`.

 💼 Take a quick look at how your contract get deployed in `flow.json`.